cmc-aau/hpc-docs/README.md

 ## Testing locally
 Everything is markdown so `mkdocs` is not strictly needed locally unless you want to inspect the outcome of the changes before pushing to GitHub.
 If so you can use `mkdocs` and `mkdocs-material` in a few different ways:

- - Use the development container in VSCode
+ - Use the development container in VS Code
 Install the "Dev Containers" extension and reopen the folder in a container (F1 -> Dev Containers: Reopen in Container).

  - Use pipenv